vxintro - introduction to the Veritas Volume Manager utilities

 Exit codes greater than 32 are reserved for use by usage types.
 Codes greater than 64 are reserved for use by specific utilities.

 mount(1M), vxassist(1M), vxcache(1M), vxcached(1M), vxcdsconvert(1M), vxclustadm(1M), vxcmdlog(1M), vxconfigbackup(1M), vxconfigbackupd(1M), vxconfigd(1M), vxconfigrestore(1M), vxdctl(1M), vxdco(1M), vxddladm(1M), vxdg(1M), vxdisk, vxdiskadd(1M), vxdiskadm(1M), vxdisksetup(1M), vxdiskunsetup(1M), vxedit(1M), vxencap(1M), vxevac(1M), vxinfo(1M), vxiod(1M), vxlicinst(1), vxlicrep(1), vxmake(1M), vxmend(1M), vxmirror(1M), vxnotify(1M), vxplex(1M), vxprint(1M), vxr5check(1M), vxreattach(1M), vxrecover(1M), vxrelayout(1M), vxrelocd(1M), vxresize(1M), vxsd(1M), vxsnap(1M), vxsplitlines(1M), vxstat(1M), vxtask(1M), vxtrace(1M), vxtranslog(1M), vxvol(1M), vxvoladm(1M), vxvset(1M)

 For information about new features of VxVM, see the Release Notes.

-For information about administering VxVM, see the Storage Foundation Administrators Guide.
+For information about VxVM features and administering VxVM, see the Veritas Volume Manager Administrator's Guide and the Veritas Storage Foundation Intelligent Storage Provisioning Administrator's Guide.